The-Judge/docker_postfixadmin/README.md

 Postfix Admin is a web based interface used to manage mailboxes, virtual domains and aliases.
 It also features support for vacation/out-of-the-office messages.

-This work is based on [hardware/postfixadmin](https://github.com/hardware/postfixadmin).
-Most is 1:1 identically, with the following differences (as of the time of this writing):
+This work is heavily based on [hardware/postfixadmin](https://github.com/hardware/postfixadmin).
+Most is 1:1 identically and most of the credits for this image go to [hardware](https://github.com/hardware), with the following differences (as of the time of this writing):

 - There was no scripting hook in the startup process which made it possible to change anything in the startup process.
 - There was no way to keep local config for Postfix Admin during container restarts.